eyandocumet/eyandocumet.github.io/index.md

 **👋 Hi, my name's Eyan**

 I’m a Mechanical Engineer (UC Berkeley ’25) with experience across applied research, simulation, and product development.
-I’m focused on research-driven and/or highly technical engineering roles.
+I'm passionate about local manufacturing and solving highly-complex problems.
+I’m focused on research-adjacent and/or very technical engineering roles.

 Below is a list some relevant projects I've worked on in the past.